Kudzu: Fast and Simple High-Throughput BFT: Protocol Analysis

 a contradiction. \end{proof}

 \begin{lemma}[Incompatibility of Notarization and (Fast) Finalization Property] Suppose that a valid block $B$ for some slot $v$ is (fast) finalized by some replica.
 If any replica obtains a notarization certificate for a block $C$ in slot $v$, then $C = B$.
 (In particular, no other block for slot $v$ can be added to the complete block tree of any replica and no timeout certificate can be obtained for slot $v$.) \end{lemma} \begin{proof} We first prove the Incompatibility of Notarization and \textit{Fast} Finalization.
 Suppose towards contradiction that for slot $v$ a fast finalization certificate exists for block $B$ and a notarization certificate exists for block $C$, with $C\neq B$.
+By \Cref{lemma:fast_final_implication} at most $p$ honest replicas first vote for anything other than $B$.
+By the Quorum Size Property (see \Cref{sec:sigs}) at least $(n - f - p) - f \ge f + p + 1$ honest replicas must send a notarization vote for $C$.
+Thus, at least $f+1$ honest replicas must send a notarization vote for $C$ \textit{after} having sent a first vote.

-By the Quorum Size Property (see \Cref{sec:sigs}) for notarization certificates, this implies that an honest replica broadcast a notarization vote for $C$. \begin{itemize} \item On the one hand, suppose that the notarization vote for $C$ was sent by the protocol on \cref{line:invoke_reconstruct_and_notarize}.
-Due to the condition on \cref{line:condition_many}, this means that $f + p + 1$ first votes were received for a block $D$.
+\begin{itemize} \item On the one hand, suppose that a notarization vote for $C$ was sent by the protocol on line~\ref{line:invoke_reconstruct_and_notarize}.
+Due to the condition on line~\ref{line:condition_many}, this means that $f + p + 1$ first votes were received for a block $D$.
 Note that $D$ is a non-timeout block.
 Moreover, by the logic of $\proc{ReconstructAndNotarize}$, either $C$ is a timeout block or $D=C$.
 By the Uniqueness of Fast Finalization Property (\Cref{lemma:safe_to_notarize}) we know that $D = B$.
-Since $B$ is assumed to be valid, $C$ cannot be a timeout block, so we also have $B=D=C$, a contradiction. \item On the other hand, suppose that the notarization vote for $C$ was sent on \cref{line:notarize_after_safe_to_skip}.
+Since $B$ is assumed to be valid, $C$ cannot be a timeout block, so we also have $B=D=C$, a contradiction. \item On the other hand, suppose that a notarization vote for $C$ was sent on line~\ref{line:notarize_after_safe_to_skip}.
 By the Absence of Fast Finalization Property (\Cref{lemma:safe_to_skip}), this implies that no block is fast finalized, again a contradiction. \end{itemize}